So! Do you want to race?! Well then, let’s see what car you got!

 “Duurr, it’s just a Corolla so it’s boring.”

 Nope, not at all!
 You know why?
 Because examples of the E90 and the E100 are abundant and are cheap here in the Philippines.
-There are also hundreds of shops with just the right kind of part you can think of for these generations of the famous Toyota Corolla.
+There are also hundreds of shops with just the right kind of part you can think of for these generations of the famous Toyota Corolla for sale.
 And better yet, they’re so easy to work on.

 The E90’s engine bay can also easily fit in the amazing 1.6 L 4A-GZE and the 4A-GE which of course are a bit rare here in the Philippines.
 The E100 also has the same engine options.